• Sign In

 Workshops internationally available online via Zoom

 Beth develops and delivers Neurodiversity Ally and Accessibility training programs for businesses, schools, and universities.
-She is an experienced teacher with over 15 years' experience ranging from coaching, to tutoring, to university lecturing and professional development workshop delivery.
-As an Autism researcher and qualified sociologist, Beth offers unique expertise.
+She is an experienced teacher with nearly 20 years' experience ranging from coaching, to university lecturing, and professional development workshop delivery.

 During her training sessions, Beth creates a welcoming environment which encourages participants to share and compare their existing knowledge of Neurodiversity, before building on this foundation by encouraging a Strengths-Based approach.
 With training sessions informed by the latest scientific research, alongside Beth's lived experience as an Autistic person, people describe Beth's training as "fundamentally changing" their views on Neurodiversity, inclusion, and equality.